SCAuFish/ScratchGan-/research_log.md

 ## Apr.
 14th
 1. In BERT_Cloze_Py2, I have successfully run a BERT word predictor in tensorflow 1.14 and python 2 fashion using Graph execution.
 (So smart)

+## Apr.
+21st
+1. Tring to integrate bert discriminator into ScratchGan.
+Here are some notes: disc_logits returned from discriminator: `Tensor("LSTMEmbedDiscNet_1/mul_2:0", shape=(500, 52), dtype=float32)`

+    500 is batch size.
+52 should be max sequence length

+    gen_output from generator: `{'sequence_length': <tf.Tensor 'lstm_gen/Minimum:0' shape=(500,) dtype=int32>, 'logprobs': <tf.Tensor 'lstm_gen/mul_1:0' shape=(500, 52) dtype=float32>, 'sequence': <tf.Tensor 'lstm_gen/mul:0' shape=(500, 52) dtype=int32>}`

+2. It is too complex to integrate it in graph execution mode.
+The key problem now is, we need to transform indices of scratchgan to indices of bert module.
+Due to graph execution, we cannot use regular way with dict.
+In jupyter notebook we showed that there is some way to first eval, and then deal with the result without hurting the graph.
+Should try this way.

+3. idk.
+Maybe the current way works?
+I notice that loading from checkpoint is causing a lot of issue.
+Maybe because I always ctrl+C to end the program.
+If nothing else, delete checkpoint files and run.